Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 Sales will vary based on the specific products sold, the array of products a seller has available, and the goals of the business.
 Sellers with a few low-cost products listed for sale are unlikely to see significant numbers despite site-wide averages.

-What is the Amazon average order value?
+What is the Amazon Average Order Value?

 Amazon order value, or AOV, can be determined by dividing the total amount of a day's sales by the number of transactions.
 For example, if you sold to ten customers for a total value of $800, your average order value would be $80.

-What is the average Amazon discount?
+What is the Average Amazon Discount?

 Amazon sellers have the opportunity to set up product discounts, including Lightning Deals, coupons, and product savings for repeat buyers or subscribers.
 However, using these kinds of resources isn't going to be right for all sellers at all times.
 Doing so will require a strategic focus based on everything from eCommerce goals to inventory levels to competitive advantage.